TechGrounds-Cloud8/cloud8-Tjomba1996/02_Linux_1/LNX-03.md

 - echo "text" = Display text in terminal
 -
 ## Key commandlines
-- \> use this to redirect output
+- \> = use this to redirect output
-- < use this to redirect input
+- <  = use this to redirect input

-[Write a list of key terminology with a short description.
-To prevent duplication you can reference to previous excersizes.]
+- grep "filter" file = Use this to display lines that contains the given filter

 ## Exercise
-- Use echo command and output a sentence containing "techgrounds" to an existing textfile
+- Use echo command and output a sentence containing "techgrounds" to an existing textfile with atleast 2 lines
+- Use command to write contents of text file to terminal, but use a filter so only the lines with "techgrounds" are displayed
+- Use same command as previous exercise, but redirect the output to a new "techgrounds.txt" file

 ### Sources
 https://www.educative.io/edpresso/how-to-do-input-output-redirection-in-linux